drydry/myLaravelEvents/README.md

   - a user cannot book an event where the maximum capacity is reached
   - a user cannot book the same event twice
   - a user cannot book an event where timeslots are in conflicts (two events in the same time).

+### Common validation rules"
+  - you can't edit/update/delete an entity (Event, EventType, Booking) that doesn't belong to you.
+For example, the user #1 can't edit an event created by the user #2, and so on.

 The validation is handled by the server and no specific javascript was added to perform front-validation.